prathje/uwb-swarm-ranging/README.md

-# UWB Swarm Ranging
+# ALADIN: All-to-all Linear Antenna Delay Inference\\on Ultra-Wideband Devices

-This project contains the PoC for Ultra-Wideband ranging using a single, broadcast message for simultaneous rangings to all other devices.
+This project contains the PoC for ALADIN: All-to-all Linear Antenna Delay Inference on Ultra-Wideband Devices.
+It is currently under revision and clean-up.

 ## Setup